 By Jon Gorey

-With much of the country housebound for the past two months in an effort to slow the spread of the novel coronavirus, our homes have been working harder than ever.
+With much of the country housebound for the last several months in an effort to slow the spread of the novel coronavirus, our homes have been working harder than ever.
 Our air conditioners are running during the hottest hours of the afternoon, when we might ordinarily be in a frosty office building.
 We've been prepping and eating every meal at home—demanding much more from our stoves, microwaves, coffeemakers, and dishwashers.

 In fact, home electricity use surged 22% in April compared to last year, according to Sense, which makes home energy monitors and other smart home technology.
 Columbia University researchers likewise found that April energy use in New York City apartment buildings increased 23% during daytime work hours, shifting the burden of utility costs from commercial buildings to individuals.
 With the average electricity bill for U.S. households running about $118 a month, that translates to an extra $25 a month—at a time when millions of people are out of work or furloughed and already struggling with their bills.

 And it's a trend that's unlikely to end anytime soon.
 While states are starting to ease restrictions, a lot of people fortunate enough to still have a job will be working from home for the foreseeable future.
 At Earthwatch, we've been stuck at home, too, but that hasn't changed our commitment to environmental conservation.
 So we thought we'd share some ways to save energy and money at homeÂ with a more sustainable and less-waste lifestyle.

 Air conditioning accounts for about 17% of the average household's annual electric use, and obviously far more during the summer months.
 If you ordinarily spend your summer weekdays in an air-conditioned workplace, your home energy use may spike even higher in coming weeks.